Chakto Program

 Why the name "Chakto" ?

-Training is the starting point of the program.
-Participants, from various creative backgrounds, benefit from intensive professional
+Training was the starting point of the program.
+Participants, from various creative backgrounds, benefited from intensive professional

 workshops led by French mentors, experts in their respective fields.
-These sessions are designed to provide young artists with the tools
+These sessions were designed to provide young artists with the

-they need to refine their technical skills and broaden their creative horizons.
-The artistic projects will be presented to the general
+tools they need to refine their technical skills and broaden their creative horizons.
+The artistic projects will be presented to the

 The partners

-This program offers training in adapting stories into comics, in partnership with the Sipar and Avatar publishing houses, training in script writing, in collaboration with Anti-Archive, as well as a specialization in sound creation, in partnership with Kongchak studios.
-Finally, support for choreographic writing is also offered, in partnership with the NGO Cambodian Living Arts.
+This program offered training in adapting stories into comics, in partnership with the Sipar and Avatar publishing houses, training in script writing, in collaboration with Anti-Archive, as well as a specialization in sound creation, in partnership with Kongchak studios.
+Finally, support for choreographic writing was also offered, in partnership with the NGO Cambodian Living Arts.

-The training courses, lasting an average of 8 days, will be supervised by French mentors, experts in their respective fields, who will guide the participants in their learning and support them in the creation of their artistic projects.
+The training courses, lasting an average of 8 days, were supervised by French mentors, experts in their respective fields, who guided the participants in their learning and supported them in the creation of their artistic projects.

 Selecting the participants

-Young Cambodian creators are selected via calls for applications published online on the website and social networks of the French Institute and partners.
-Beneficiaries must be of Cambodian nationality and be able to demonstrate experience and an artistic project to defend in their field.
-The 60 selected candidates (15 participants per course) will thus have the opportunity to participate in intensive workshops led by French mentors, who will bring an international perspective and advanced skills in each course.
+Young Cambodian creators were selected via calls for applications published online on the website and social networks of the French Institute and partners.
+Beneficiaries had to be of Cambodian nationality and able to demonstrate experience and an artistic project to defend in their field.
+The 60 selected candidates (15 participants per course) had the opportunity to participate in intensive workshops led by French mentors, who brought an international perspective and advanced skills in each course.

 The French mentors